SpongePowered/SpongeDocs/source/server/spongineer/troubleshooting.rst

 **Solution**: Stop the server, and check to see nothing has been corrupted.
 Be sure to check that it isn't from an incorrectly edited config file (above).
 Remove suspect plugins and add them again one by one, restarting the server each time.
 The problem may originate from one plugin that is out of date - check for updates.
 Plugin conflict may also be the cause, having two incompatible plugins.
+You can also check our :doc:`incompatible` page to see if the problem is already known, and if there's a way to fix it.

 Operating System Unstable (e.g. Virus Infection)
 ------------------------------------------------